crossterm-rs/crossterm/README.md

 issues, then feel free to add it to the above list - I really would appreciate it!

 ## Getting Started
+_see the /examples and documentation for more advanced examples._

 <details>
 <summary>